turingschool/gear-up/privilege_and_empathy.markdown

 These statements help illustrate how varied our experiences of privilege/marginalization are, and will help every individual in the session connect with both sides of the power dynamic.

-#### 2. Write/reflect on how, as an individual, your unique experiences of privilege and marginalization have affected your sense of connection to those around us.
+#### 2. Write/reflect on how, as an individual, your unique experiences of privilege and marginalization have affected your sense of connection to those around you.

 Inevitably, everyone will have some experiences that roughly fit in the category of being marginalized, and everyone will have some experiences that roughly fit in the category of being privileged.
 One thing that these experiences share is they both seem to have a pretty profound effect on people's feeling of connection to those around them.
 We will set aside a period of time to write and reflect on both types of experiences.